usamausman/nono/README.md

 ## What is this?

-`nono` is a implementation of [nonogram puzzles](https://en.wikipedia.org/wiki/Nonogram) which can be played in a terminal window
+`nono` is a command-line implementation of [nonogram puzzles](https://en.wikipedia.org/wiki/Nonogram)

 ## Requirements